-If you wish to sell food, crafts or merchandise from a vending unit located on a sidewalk, you need to apply for a temporary street use permit, as well as any other permits or licences required by the Regina Health District, SaskEnergy (if using a gas barbecue), Business Licensing and/or the Fire Department.
+If you wish to sell food, crafts or merchandise from a vending unit located on a sidewalk, you need to apply for a temporary street use permit, as well as any other permits or licences required by the Saskatchewan Health Authority, SaskEnergy (if using a gas barbecue), Business Licensing and/or the Fire Department.

 The temporary street use permit for sidewalk vending is valid for one calendar year and must be renewed annually.
 If you wish to renew your permit for the current year, you must re-submit your application and payment by February 15.
 If you do not, the City will allow the location to be open to other applicants.